 Bacteria growth is the worst thing for your flowers.
-It makes the water dirty and smelly and it kills your flowers much quicker.
-Unfortunately, you cannot stop the growth of germs from happening, but you can slow down the process.
-When it comes to taking care of your flowers, we want to give you the very best tips so you can enjoy them for an extra long time.
-The obvious choice would be to advice you to use a drop of bleach to keep your vase germ-free.
-The problem with that however is that it’s not that environmentally friendly.
-You can instead choose to pop in a piece of Milton tablet in your vase, which is a bit kinder towards the environment.
-But we at LÖV Flowers are committed to make it easier for people to be able to enjoy flowers without worries for our environment.
-That’s why we, in this post, break it down for you how to properly clean your vase in a sustainable way.
+It makes the water in your vase dirty and smelly, and it kills your flowers much quicker.
+Unfortunately, you cannot stop the germs from developing, but you can slow down the process.
+When it comes to taking care of your flowers, we want to give you the very best tips so you can enjoy them for much longer.
+The obvious choice would be to advise you to use a drop of bleach to keep your vase germ-free.
+However, the problem with this is that it’s not that environmentally friendly.
+You can, instead, choose to pop a piece of Milton tablet into your vase, which is a bit kinder towards the environment.
+We at LÖV Flowers are committed to making it easier for people to be able to enjoy flowers without worries for our environment.
+That’s why we, in this post, will take you through the process of properly cleaning your vase in a sustainable way.

-First thing you need to think about is that you need to clean your vase every time you refresh the water, which should be done every two to three days.
-As well as when you store your vase again.
-Make sure you always cut a bit of the stems when you refresh the water as this removes any bacteria growth on the stem ends and it allows your flowers to optimally take all the water in.
+The first thing you need to think about is the fact that you need to clean your vase every time you refresh the water, which should be done every two to three days - and again before storing your vase.
+Make sure to always cut a bit of the stems when you refresh the water, as this removes any bacteria growth on the stem ends, and allows your flowers to take in as much water as possible.

-Rinse the vase with water and use a fair detergent with a scouring sponge to clean the vase properly inside and out.
-Don’t forget to clean the edges of the neck of the vase, the bottom and the marks that is left from the waterline.
+Rinse the vase with water and use a apply a detergent with a scouring sponge to clean the vase properly inside and out.
+Don’t forget to clean the edges of the neck of the vase as well as the bottom and the marks which are left from the waterline.

-Fill your vase to about a third with fresh, cold, tap water.
+Fill your vase to about a third of its capacity with fresh, cold, tap water.

 Remove the excess leaves from your flowers before you place them in the water.
-Should any leaves fall in the water when arranging your flowers, remove them straight away as they will cause extra bacteria growth.
+Should any leaves fall in the water when arranging your flowers, remove them straight away as these will encourage bacteria growth.

 Once all of your flowers are in water, place them in a cool and shady spot away from radiators or direct sunlight.
-And don’t forget to clean your vase every two to three days, cut the stems diagonally and refresh the water!
-Flowers are a vital part of our eco-system and have a positive effect on us humans and our health.
+Don’t forget to clean your vase every two to three days, cut the stems diagonally and refresh the water!
+Flowers are a vital part of our ecosystem and have a positive effect on our health and wellbeing.
 So let’s all help out and do our part so that we can continue making people and the planet happy with flowers.

 Also read: How to arrange your flowers like a pro